Last Updated: 3 months ago

 Finding a reputable breeder

-In recent years professional breeders have worked wonders in improving diversity.
+In recent years, professional breeders have worked wonders at improving diversity.
 But, unfortunately, some hereditary defects can still occur.

 The best way to avoid such defects is by only purchasing Devon Rex kittens from reputable breeders.